lowrycito/handbook/pages/study-manual-general-handbook-22-providing-for-temporal-needs.md

 Principles and practices for providing Church assistance are also discussed in the stake bishops’ council (see 22.11).

-The stake president ensures that each bishop reviews the training in the video “Sacred Funds, Sacred Responsibilities” at least once a year.
+The stake president ensures that bishoprics and clerks review the training in the video “Sacred Funds, Sacred Responsibilities” at least once a year.

 22.9.1.2